NeoBlack/DockerDevBox/README.md

 The following plugins are installed:
 - http://elastic.local.typo3.org/_plugin/head/
 - http://elastic.local.typo3.org/_plugin/kopf/

+## Redis
+Redis is running on exposed port 6379

 ## Additional Setup
 At the moment you need some manual setup: